viraj-kabbur/user_manuals/school-admin/managing-students/adding-students.md

 The student will have to go to the login page [https://reallivesworld.com/login](https://reallivesworld.com/login)&#x20;

-Once here, they will have to enter their unique username (in this case chuckbass10000884 which is mentioned in the username column) provided by the Teacher, and the default password set by the teacher.
+Once here, they will have to enter their unique username (in this case chuckbass10000884 which is mentioned in the username column) provided by the Teacher/Professor, and the default password set by the Teacher/Professor.

 Upon logging in to the game the Student can change their password by visiting their profile and going to My Account for enhanced privacy.